fairDataSociety/fairdrive-theapp/app/README.md

 ## What is Fairdrive Protocol

 Fairdrive Protocol is dapp built on top of Fairos to serve other dapps as a integration plug and play app that can be injected into components.
-Visit the Fairdrive Protocol documentation and github repository here.
+Visit the Fairdrive Protocol documentation and github repository here -> https://github.com/fairDataSociety/fairdrive-protocol.

 Fairdrive consists of these parts:

 - Fairdrive > a dapp
+- Fairdrive Protocol -> app that communicates with FairOS
 - FairOS > a filesystem running on Swarm

 ## How does it work